microbecode/file-merkle-proofs/README.md

 - Root hash calculation
 - Generation of Merkle proofs for specific tree nodes

+## Deployment

+The server is meant to be deployed with (Shuttle)[https://shuttle.rs/].
+Once you have Shuttle configured, you can deploy it:
+- Locally: `cargo shuttle run`
+- On Shuttle: `cargo shuttle deploy`

+### Existing deployment

+The server has been deployed on Shuttle and can be accessed via the client at https://merkleproofs.shuttleapp.rs .

 ## Usage

 First, make sure you have a server running, either locally or online.